anetczuk/ReverseCRC/README.md

 - poly: 0x1335D
 - operation mode: *BACKWARD*

 In this case there will be 65536 calls to *C* library.
-Three implementations perform almost equally, but *cffi* is significantly worse.
-Performance penalty of *cffi* is because of ability of the binding to automatic conversions of *Python* list structure to *C* raw arrays.
-For other binding it has to be done manually, thus can be precalculated and cached for repetitive use (as in this case).
+Plot shows that all bindings perform in similar way and there is constant difference between them.
+It can be seen that *cffi* is fastest among presented implementations.

 ### Development